nagyizee/flightlogger/Doc/Readme.txt

 - memory array is deleted completely at 1st. start-up
 - memory is written 1 page at a time
-- if 4 pages till next undeleted block - delete it. (operation max.
+- if 2 pages till next undeleted block - delete it. (operation max.
 600ms, page can hold 8 sec. recordings)

-TODO: diag. if deletion is finished before power down.
+- deleting will be done after writing the current page.

+- when block is deleted, the first byte is written 0xaa.
+This marks that delete operation was successfull.
+- if after start-up the block is checked at the last 2 pages from prew. block - it will mark that the new block can be used.
+Otherwise a new delete operation is triggered.